On a question of Slaman and Steel: Introduction

 This paper is a contribution to the study of problems surrounding Martin's conjecture on Turing invariant functions and countable Borel equivalence relations.
 Our central focus is an old open question of Slaman and Steel which they posed \cite{SS} in reaction to their proof in the same paper that Turing equivalence is not hyperfinite.
 The question they asked is whether Turing equivalence can be expressed as a union of Borel equivalence relations $E_n$ where $E_n \subset E_{n+1}$ for all $n$ and so that no $E_n$-class $[x]_{E_n}$ contains an infinite sequence of reals uniformly computable from $x$.
 While this seems to be a very specific question about computability, we show (Theorem~\ref{thm:hrf_equivalence}) that it is equivalent to a much more general question of whether every countable Borel equivalence relation is what we call hyper-Borel-finite (see Definition~\ref{defn:hef}).

 This question of Slaman and Steel has been completely unstudied since the 1988 paper where it was posed, and it remains open.
 However, we show that it is deeply connected to problems in both Borel equivalence relations, and problems surrounding Martin's conjecture.
-In particular, we show (Corollary~\ref{m_cor}.(1)) that if Slaman and Steel's question has a positive answer, then there is a Borel invariant function from Turing equivalence to many-one equivalence which is not uniformly invariant on any pointed perfect set.
-(In Section~\ref{sec:Tm} we discuss some open problems concerning invariant functions from Turing equivalence to many-one equivalence which are suggested by Kihara-Montalb\'an's recent work \cite{KM}).
+In particular, we show (Corollary~\ref{m_cor}.(1) and (3)) that if Slaman and Steel's question has a positive answer, then there is a Borel function $f$ on $\cantor$ that is Turing to many-one invariant that is everywhere $\leq_m$-incomparable with both the Turing jump $j$ and $\overline{j}$, and so $f$ is not uniformly invariant on any pointed perfect set.
+So under this assumption, the analogues of Steel's conjecture for invariant functions from Turing equivalence to many-one equivalence are false.
+Such analogues are naturally suggested by Kihara and Montalb\'an's work \cite{KM}.
 We also show (Corollary~\ref{m_cor}.(2)) that if Slaman and Steel's question has a positive answer, then many-one equivalence on $2^\omega$ is a universal countable Borel equivalence relation.
 Since many-one equivalence on $2^\omega$ is not uniformly universal \cite[Theorem 1.5.(5)]{M}, this implies that if Question~\ref{hyp-rec-fin} has a positive answer, the conjecture of the second author that every universal countable Borel equivalence relation is uniformly universal (\cite[Conjecture 1.1]{M}) is false.

 Our main construction is given in Theorem~\ref{m_construction}.
-This is the first result constructing a non-uniform function between degree structures in computability theory from any sort of hypothesis.
+This is the first result constructing a nonuniform function between degree structures in computability theory from any sort of hypothesis.